 Dylan Renn is an experienced and passionate MTB Skills Coach

-When I was 12 years old I got my first bike at The Cove bike shop in Sausalito.
+I started riding a bike at 5.
+When I was 11 years old I got my first real mountain bike at The Cove bike shop in Sausalito.
 I rode it everywhere and off everything and in the end I destroyed that bike.
-The next 25 years I rode and broke a lot more bikes from 22 pound X-C bikes to 50 pound DH bikes and everything in between.
+The next 30 years I rode and broke a lot more bikes from 22 pound X-C bikes to 50 pound DH bikes and everything in between.
 My name is Dylan Renn and I’m addicted to mountain bikes.

 Even as a coach I still break bicycles on occasion.
 Being a UBI level 1 and 2 grad I have a detailed understanding of the mechanics of the bike and fortunately can remedy any failed mechanical issues that frequently occur in the sport.
 Besides the technicalities of the bike, really, I enjoy coaching because it gives me a chance to share what I have learned as a rider over the years and as a student.
 I now spend most of my weekends coaching rather than racing and I find that it is far more satisfying to see others progress.